Ptosis Repair with Upper Eyelid Blepharoplasty

 If there is excess upper eyelid skin, once the ptosis is corrected, the skin my OVERHANG the edge of the eyelid: Slide the control to the right to see a demonstration of this effect.

 As the eyelid is elevated, the skin that is present on the upper eyelid, bunches up (accordion effect).
-The upper eyelid skin might possibly roll over the edge of the eyelid); slide control to the far right to see this effect.
+The upper eyelid skin could roll over the edge of the eyelid); slide control to the far right to see this effect.